 For instructions on how to remove and install your spindle housing, read, “How to Replace Exmark Mower Deck Parts“.

 Check the Exmark Mower Deck Belts

-Now we know your Exmark’s blades, tires, deck level and deck bearings are all okay, but your yard still looks bad.
+Now we know your Exmark’s blades, tires, deck level, and deck bearings are all okay, but your yard still looks bad.
 It is time to look at the Exmark deck belts and the pulleys the belts run on.
-So if your belts have a shiny or glazed look to them on the edges, you need to replace it.
+So if your belts have a shiny or glazed look to them on the edges, you need to replace them.

 Check Exmark Deck Pulleys & Idler Pulley Brackets